espocrm/documentation/docs/extensions/project-management/projects.md

 To be able to clone a Project, the user should have *create* access to the Project scope and *edit* access to the source Project.

+If you clone a Project and then decide to remove it, it won't be possible until you remove all related Tasks.

 ## Boards

 A Project Board defines board Columns for a Project.
 The *Board* field is mandatory in a Project.
 It can be set only when you create a Project.
 Multiple Projects can use the same Project Board.